PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter  3 - Processor Elements/Answers to Exercises/Ex__3_vhdl_overflow.md

       V_OUT <= '0';
     end if;

+The table below shows the results of this code for the four test cases in the question:

 left | right | left(7) | right(7) | result8(7) | V_OUT | Correct?
 ---- | ----- | ------- | -------- | ---------- | ----- | --------
 126 | 1 | 0 | 0 | 0 | 0 | Yes